baukeposthuma/snake-game/README.md

 ## One Day Builds **# 1.**

-**Total time spent:** 3 hours
+**Total time spent:** 2.5 hours

-> **Pro tip:** The code of this game is very dirty.
+> **Pro tip:** The code of this snake game is very dirty.
 I wouldn't recommend using or copying any code (but you are free to do so if you really want to).

 ### How to use
-1. Download repository
+1. Download this repository.
-2. Open *'index.html'* in your browser
+2. Open *'index.html'* in your favorite browser.
 3. Start playing!

 ![Snake project preview](screenshot.png)